runawaydevil/Ghostbuster/README.md

 ## Data Source

 The directory is compiled from GitHub topic `ghost-theme` and direct repository analysis.
 Star counts are snapshots from late December 2025 (where available).

+## Contact

+For broken links or requests to add your resources, please send an email to [runawaydevil@pm.me](mailto:runawaydevil@pm.me).

 ---